pentandra/lifepreserver/items/static/blog/what-is-genealogy/index.md

 In many research fields, researchers advance their careers through journal publication.
-Many of these journals are "held hostage" by some of the big publishers, including Elsevier, Wiley, and Springer.
+Many of these journals are "held hostage" by some of the big publishers.
 However, genealogists do not suffer with this blight.
 There are a few high-quality journals published in the field, including the [National Genealogical Society Quarterly][NGSQ] and [The Genealogist][TG].
 These journals are published by genealogical societies or through universities, and the peer-review process handled by the society.
 While the journals are highly regarded, journal publications are not the primary path for career advancement in genealogy.
 Most career advancement is done through private client research and word-of-mouth.